 My name is Huy Nguyen.
 I’m currently working as a Software Engineer at the National Institute of Allergy and Infectious Diseases (via Medical Science & Computing—a federal contractor) where I’m developing a cloud-based software platform for managing and visualizing electron microscopy data.
 I previously worked in various software engineering roles at the Broad Institute of MIT and Harvard, Harvard University’s Center for International Development, and the data visualization company Periscopic.

-I’m very passionate about making beautiful, engaging and high-performance web applications using the latest web technologies.
-In my code, besides functionality, I always strive for simplicity, efficiency, modularity, maintainability and expressiveness.
-I’m a huge fan of React, TypeScript and Webpack, and some day I might just be able to master Haskell.
+I’m passionate about creating beautiful, engaging and high-performance web applications using the latest cloud and web technologies.
+I’m a huge fan of React, ReScript, TypeScript and, some day, I might just be able to master Haskell.

 I have extensive experience developing large-scale, front end-focused, highly interactive data exploration and visualization platforms.
 I’m currently exploring the following areas of software development: